grange85/everythings-swirling/_posts/2024-08-13-60-albums-2004-joy-zipper-american-whip.md

 They seemed to come to an end around then, although I just noticed that they did some _lockdown stuff_ in 2020 - here they are doing Out of The Sun from American Whip.

 {% ahfowvideo "ooV0fxHSU7g" "Joy Zipper - Out of The Sun (lockdown)" %}

+I'm guessing the idyllic surroundings, the dog, and the small child contributed to their hiatus?

+_Finally trying to get this series to an end, it fell by the wayside during [#LET5D0IT](/swirling/category/let5d0it/) and never recovered... until now_